PL97/Constr_FL/README.md

    and place under the project folder -->
 ## FedNLP

-Git repo for paper "Federated Learning with Convex Global and Local Con- straints"
+Git repo for paper "Federated Learning with Convex Global and Local Constraints"